 Step six: Wash the pool liner

 Once you have sufficiently cleaned the pool liner with a sponge and brush, wash everything off with some water.
-You can either use a hose or fill up a bucket with water and dump it over the pool liner.
-Do this thoroughly, so no traces of the bleach are left.
+You can either use a hose or fill a bucket with water and dump it over the pool liner.
+Do this thoroughly so no traces of the bleach are left.

 Step seven: Dry the pool liner

 Then use a clean towel to wipe down the material.
 Make sure the entire pool liner is completely dry and clean.

 If you want to use your pool again, follow the manufacturer’s instructions to reinstall the pool liner.
 Put all of the equipment back as well.
 When everything is reinstalled correctly, refill the pool.
 After adding some chemicals, your pool is ready to be used again!